-Under a license agreement (Penn License Agreement) with The Trustees of the University of Pennsylvania (Penn), the Company is required to make annual payments of \$10,000 through 2021 and \$25,000 in annual payments thereafter.
+Under a license agreement with The Trustees of the University of Pennsylvania (Penn), entered into in November 2017 (Penn License Agreement), the Company is required to make annual payments of \$10,000 through 2021 and \$25,000 in annual payments thereafter.
 Penn is eligible to receive up to \$10.9 million per product in development upon the achievement of certain clinical, regulatory and commercial milestone events.
-There are additional milestone payments required to be paid of up to \$30.0 million per product in commercial milestones, and up to an additional \$1.7 million in development and regulatory milestone payments for the first CAR-M product directed to mesothelin.
+There are additional milestone payments required to be paid of up to \$30.0 million per product in commercial milestones and up to an additional \$1.7 million in development and regulatory milestone payments for the first CAR-M product directed to mesothelin.
 Additionally, the Company is obligated to pay Penn single-digit royalties based on its net sales.

 In March 2023, the Company entered into a manufacturing and supply agreement (Novartis Agreement) with Novartis Pharmaceuticals Corporation (Novartis) for the manufacturing of the Company's CT-0508 product candidate.
 The Novartis Agreement is for five years and shall renew automatically for additional one-year periods unless and until terminated by either party.
-In addition, to purchasing of the manufacturing of the product, the Company will pay \$1.0 million per calendar year, payable in quarterly payments, for reserved capacity starting on the date on which the Novartis site is declared ready to produce CT-0508 as determined by the Company.
-In the event of termination without cause by the Company, a termination fee equal to \$4.0 million will be payable by Carisma to Novartis which pursuant to the terms of the agreement can be credited in full against amounts due for a substitute product.
+In addition to paying to manufacture the product, the Company will also pay \$1.0 million per calendar year, payable in quarterly payments, for reserved capacity starting on the date on which the Novartis site is declared ready to produce CT-0508 as determined by the Company.
+In the event of termination without cause by the Company, a termination fee equal to \$4.0 million will be payable by Carisma to Novartis which, pursuant to the terms of the agreement, can be credited in full against amounts due for a substitute product.